epdrumond/dbt-airbnb-learning-project/README.md

 - Defining built-in and `dbt_expectations` tests
 - Creating simple macros to work as tests
 - Using vars to improve incremental update strategy

+The source data used in this project can be found on https://dbtlearn.s3.amazonaws.com.